CarsonKY/PierCarson.FinalProj.May2022/README.md

 * Javascript JPG carosel welcoming the visitors to the site
 * Javascript JPG Popup Animation for the About Us section
 * Working PHP Contact Us section that sends out an email to my personal acct.

+## CL Features from List

+These are implemented features off the Features List that ended up on the final project

+* Flexbox
+* Working Hamburger Menu
+* Working Contact Us PHP form
+* Show/Hide Object (one map image disappears on small screens)

+## Media Queries and Explanation

+These are the media queries implemented and what they do

+* Aboutus.css @media (min-width: 501px) and (max-width: 992px){
+    Adds padding on the bottom of the images to compensate for the small space

+* Menustyle.css line 110  @media (min-width: 992px) {
+    Adjust the menu margins for smaller screens

+* Style.css line 211 @media (max-width: 900px){
+    Collapse display of one map image if screen too small

+* contactus.ccs
+    NEEDS UPDATING AND TESTING BEFORE SUBMITTING FINAL WORK

 ## Getting Started